 So there you have a mock Guardians of the Galaxy: Awesome Mix Vol. 3 soundtrack.
 What do you think?
 You think the sequel will stick with the same music formula or branch into something totally different?
 What if they play 80’s or 90’s music?
 I feel those decades don’t capture the essence of Guardians of the Galaxy.
 And if there are better songs you could think of that are not on any of the other two soundtracks, which would they be and which one would you replace them with on this list.
 In the meantime, enjoy listening.

-If you enjoyed this and would like to read more from Anthony, check out his novel ‘Stay Awhile’ on Amazon amazon.com/Stay-Awhile.
+If you enjoyed this and would like to read more from Anthony, check out his other articles on mediaispunk.com.